justaugustus/about/content/_index.md

 In 2020, Stephen co-founded the [Inclusive Naming Initiative][ini], a cross-industry group dedicated to helping projects and companies make consistent, responsible choices to remove harmful language across codebases, standards, and documentation.
-He leads multiple workstreams here and maintains the initiative's infrastructure.
+He leads the Community/Open Source workstream and maintains the initiative's infrastructure.

 He has previously held positions at VMWare (via Heptio), Red Hat, and CoreOS.